anautonell/emasuriano.github.io/src/pages/articles/Graphql/index.md

 ### Implementation :construction_worker:

-As I explained before, you have to decide which implementation of GraphQL you'll use to get up and running your server.
-I decided to use [Micro](https://github.com/zeit/micro) by Zeit and [Apollo server](https://github.com/apollographql/apollo-server) because of the very well explained examples.
+As I said before, you have to decide which implementation are you going to use to get up and running your server.
+I decided to use [Micro](https://github.com/zeit/micro) by Zeit and [Apollo server](https://github.com/apollographql/apollo-server) because of the very well explained examples they have.

-You can try the final version of the GraphQL server via GraphiQL [here!](https://brastlewark-finder-sotqubsuzd.now.sh/graphiql)
+You can try out the final version of the GraphQL server via GraphiQL [here!](https://brastlewark-finder-sotqubsuzd.now.sh/graphiql)

 #### Server definition